 For cementing itself firmly into an area that included a multifaceted storyline, surprises and, great performances.
 One cast member was literally scarred for life and, Ghostland was a standout film for me this year.

 It was a film I was able to talk about at great length with a myriad of people over the course of a few months.
 After watching this film conversations saw me learn more about this story along the way.

-Pascal Laugiers' previous film, not only put him on the back foot of eager fans wanting something better, more gruesome and more shocking that his widely renowned Martyrs (2008), but for me, releasing a film in English when it's not his native language shows exceptional skills.
+Pascal Laugiers' previous film, not only put him on the back foot of eager fans wanting something better, more gruesome, and more shocking than his widely renowned Martyrs (2008) but for me, releasing a film in English when it's not his native language shows exceptional skills.
 Some viewers commented on this being his downfall, however, I strongly disagree.

 Ghostland follows a mother who inherits a home from her eccentric aunt and moves there with her two daughters.
 Soon after they begin to settle in, vicious intruders pay them a visit and the daughters fight for their lives.
 Strange things happen when, sixteen years later, the daughters find themselves back at the house.